Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Conclusions

 Radiation flow through inhomogeneous media is critical for a broad range of problems in astrophysics and beyond (see Table~\ref{tab:radpres}).
 In many cases, the inhomogeneities can not be resolved in the large-scale calculations of these applications.
 In this paper, we reviewed some of the recipes developed to capture radiation transport through these media and the experiments developed to test them.
+Existing subgrid models designed to capture unresolved clumps mostly focus on altering the opacity based on the filling factor and opacity of the clumps.
+We find that these prescriptions do not match the detailed simulations when hydrodynamic feedback is included.
+As we have shown in this paper, the base opacity is also affected by the specific heat of the clumps (because it alters the blow-off) and the size-scale of the clumps.
+Any recipe ultimately should include the stochasticity in the final result as well (recall the variation in Figure~\ref{fig:clumpbin}).

 This paper included a large set of simulations to better understand the physics behind radiation flow through an inhomogeneous medium.
 We found that for regimes where the radiation pressure is not dominant, radiative heating of the high-density clumps can cause the clumps to expand.
 This wind can increase the opacity throughout the medium, dramatically altering the flow of radiation.
 Most of the recipes in the literature focus on transport-only effects, which are more valid for the conditions where radiation pressure dominates.
 But, as we have seen in this paper, even in a radiation-pressure dominated system, radiation-hydrodynamics effects can not be ignored.
+In many supernova-interaction problems, this blow-off will play an important role in defining both the broad energy profile and line features of the supernova spectra~\citep{2020ApJ...898..123F,2025arXiv250408889R}.
+Radiation will drive interactions prior to the interaction of material shocks and the blow-off material can be more easily swept up in the supernova blastwave.
+Several supernova groups are now developing radiation-hydrodynamics codes with higher-order radiation transport schemes to study these effects.